Fergana Valley: Kushan

 The Kushan Empire formed from the same Yuezhi who had conquered the Hellenistic Fergana.
 The Kushan spread out in the 1st century AD from the Yuezhi confederation in the territories of ancient Bactria on either side of the middle course of the Oxus River or Amu Darya in what is now northern Afghanistan, and southern Tajikistan and Uzbekistan.
 The Kushan conquered most of what is now northern India and Pakistan, driving east through Fergana.
 Kushan power also consolidated long-distance trade, linking Central Asia to both Han dynasty China and the Roman Empire in Europe.

-Sassanid (3rd-5th centuries)
+Sassanid rule

 The Kushans ruled the area as part of their larger empire until the 3rd century AD, when the Zoroastrian Persian Sassanid Empire invaded Kushan territory from the southwest.
 Fergana remained under shifting local and Transoxian rulers thereafter.
 For periods in the 4th and 5th centuries, the Sassanid Empire directly controlled Transoxiana and Fergana, led by the conquests of Shapur II and Khosrau I against the Kushans and the Hephthalite Empire.